NVDARemote/NVDARemote/addon/doc/en/readme.md

 To end a remote session, do the following:

-1. On the controlling computer, press F11 to stop sending keys.
-You should hear or read the message: "Not sending keys."
-If you instead hear or read a message that you are sending keys, press F11 once more.
+1. On the controlling computer, press F11 to stop controlling the remote machine.
+You should hear or read the message: "Controlling local machine."
+If you instead hear or read a message that you are controlling the remote machine, press F11 once more.

 2. Access the NVDA menu, then Tools, Remote, and press Enter on Disconnect.